Skip to content

 The Most Common Types Of Brain Injuries

-The primary types of traumatic brain injuries within the three classifications include:
+Types of traumatic brain injuries include:

-• Hematoma: When bleeding occurs in the brain, a hematoma, or blood clot, can form.
+Hematoma: When bleeding occurs in the brain, a hematoma, or blood clot, can form.
 The buildup of blood and the resulting pressure can lead to severe brain damage.
 Immediate symptoms include headaches, seizures, and a loss of consciousness.

 With the help of an experienced traumatic brain injury lawyer, you can secure a brighter future for yourself and your family.